 The Form 6-K must be submitted in English.

 SEC Filing Form 8-K

-The Form 8-K must be filed with the SEC within four (4) business days for events specified in the items in Sections 1-6 and Section 9 of the form.
+The Form 8-K must be filed with the SEC within four (4) business days after the Date of Earliest Event Recorded.

 SEC Filing Form 10-K

 The Form 10-K must be filed with the SEC annually.
 Large accelerated filers must file the Form 10-K with the SEC within sixty days (60) after the end of the fiscal year.
 Accelerated filers must file the Form 10-K with the SEC within seventy-five (75) days after the end of the fiscal year.
 Non-accelerated filers must file a Form 10-K with the SEC within ninety (90) days after the end of the fiscal year.

 The Form 10-Q must be filed with the SEC quarterly, but no report needs to be filed for the fourth quarter of any fiscal year.
 Large accelerated filers and accelerated filers must file the Form 10-Q with the SEC within forty (40) days after the end of the fiscal quarter.
 All other registrants must file the Form 10-Q with the SEC within forty-five (45) days after the end of the fiscal quarter.

 The Form 12b-25 is a notification of a late filing when an issuer is unable to file all (or any portion) of a quarterly report on Form 10-Q, an annual report on Form 10-K and certain other reports within the prescribed time period to file the Form 12b-25 with the SEC.
 The Form 12b-25 must be filed with the SEC no later than one (1) business day after the due date for the late report.
 Filing the Form 12b-25 gives the issuer an additional five (5) calendar days to file a quarterly report and an additional fifteen (15) calendar days to file an annual report.